Winning new clients often starts with the right words in the proper format. That’s why Business Email Templates are critically important.

 [State 2-3 lines explaining why your listeners would benefit and how they can benefit from your exposure]

-I’ve had [state other guests you’ve had on your podcast if new list people your currently reach out to at the moment].
+I’ve had [state other guests you’ve had on your podcast if new list people you’re currently reaching out to].

-The Podcast episodes are about [time] minutes long and conducted through [Location, Zoom, Skype, Google Meet, phone call].
+The podcast episodes are about [time] minutes long and are conducted through [Location, Zoom, Skype, Google Meet, phone call].

 Would you be interested?

-If so click here [appointment link] to book your available times convenient time for you.
+If so, click here [appointment link] to book your available times at a convenient time for you.

 Cheers,